An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Open problems

 \begin{problem} Is there a deterministic polynomial-time algorithm that for every $n$-vertex graph $G$ produces a drawing of $G$ with $\mathop{\mathrm{cr}}(G)+o(n^4)$ crossings? \end{problem}

 \item While Theorem~\ref{teo:continuous} shows that the graphon parameters $\mathop{\mathrm{cd}}$ and $\overline{\mathop{\mathrm{cd}}}$ are indeed the "correct" discrete analogs of the rectilinear crossing density and the crossing density of graphs, there are several ways in which we could have defined them.
 Indeed, as we exemplified at the end of the previous section, minor tweaks to the definitions of $\mathcal{F}$ and $\mathcal{D}_\mathcal{W}$ will often have no influence whatsoever on the graphon parameters $\mathop{\mathrm{cd}}$ and $\overline{\mathop{\mathrm{cd}}}$ (see Theorem~\ref{teo:generic}).
-Since the definition of $\mathcal{D}_\mathcal{W}$ is rather artificial (it is made up of all the simple graphon drawings such that $I_\mathcal{D}$ measurable), it makes sense to ask whether this family can be substituted for a more reasonable set of functions from $[0,1]^2$ to $\mathcal{C}$ without altering $\mathop{\mathrm{cd}}$.
+Since the definition of $\mathcal{D}_\mathcal{W}$ is rather artificial (the set is made up of all the simple graphon drawings such that $I_\mathcal{D}$ measurable), it makes sense to ask whether this family can be substituted by a more natural set of functions from $[0,1]^2$ to $\mathcal{C}$ without altering $\mathop{\mathrm{cd}}$.